Foehammer82/Grug/README.md

 - [x] embedded FastAPI and admin page
 - [x] migrate legacy Grug models to new models and build more robust food reminder and event system
 - [x] metrics endpoint (i.e. https://github.com/trallnag/prometheus-fastapi-instrumentator)
+- [ ] tie AI assistant to groups so that each group has a dedicated assistant that is aware of the group it responds to
+    - this is necissary to provide ai function tools that are group aware
 - [ ] Grug is able to handle DnD attendance tracking
 - [ ] Grug is able to send and receive texts
 - [ ] Grug is able to read and answer questions from a Google doc (session notes)